Investing in good equipment pays off in faster, better quality work.

 If you can master these three exterior house painting techniques, you can do a pro-quality painting job.

 Applying topcoats (the final coats of paint) doesn’t require much equipment beyond what you’ve already accumulated for scraping and priming.
 We recommend buying at least two top-quality synthetic-bristle brushes for applying the latex paint: one 4-in. straight-bristled brush for large areas and a 1-1/2-in. angled sash brush for detail work.

-For applying paint to large areas of shingles, stucco or brick, buy a roller setup consisting of a heavy-duty roller cage (this is the handle part); top-quality 1/2-in. nap roller covers, one for each color (you'll wash and reuse them); and a roller screen (Photo 4).
+For applying paint to large areas of shingles, stucco or brick, buy a roller setup consisting of a heavy-duty roller cage (this is the handle part); top-quality 1/2-in. nap roller covers, one for each color (you’ll wash and reuse them); and a roller screen (Photo 4).
 Standard 9-in. rollers are good for large, flat areas.
 Buy the 7-in. size for rolling siding and other narrow areas if your house has them.
-You'll also need a few clean 1-gallon paint cans and a clean 5-gallon bucket.
-Having a boom box on hand could just save your mind.
+You’ll also need a few clean 1-gallon paint cans and a clean 5-gallon bucket.
+Having a boom box on hand could just save your mind while painting a house.

 3-step brush technique

 Photo 1: Load the brush

 Load the brush by dipping about 2 in. of the bristles into the paint.
 Slap the brush back and forth once against the sides of the can to remove excess paint.
 Paint from a bucket with 2 or 3 in. of paint in the bottom rather than a full can of paint.